-MANCHESTER, England (Reuters) – The Sri Lanka group has complained to the World Cup organizers approximately the pitches rolled out for their video games and are unhappy with the first-class of their lodging.
+MANCHESTER, England (Reuters) – The Sri Lanka group has complained to the World Cup organizers approximately the pitches rolled out for their video games and is unhappy with the first-class of their lodging.

-Although their two most-latest matches have been washed out in Bristol, Sri Lanka commenced their marketing campaign on two bowler-pleasant pitches in Cardiff.
+Although their two latest matches have been washed out in Bristol, Sri Lanka commenced their marketing campaign on two bowler-friendly pitches in Cardiff.
 They lost to New Zealand and clinched a narrow win over Afghanistan.

 Heading into Saturday’s suit against Australia at The Oval, Lankan crew supervisor Ashantha de Mel believes they will face some other green tune to aid their fighters.

-“What we’ve got found out is that for the four fits we’ve got performed thus far at Cardiff and Bristol, the ICC has organized a green pitch,” he advised Daily News.
+“What we’ve found out is that for the four fits we’ve got performed thus far at Cardiff and Bristol, the ICC has organized a green pitch,” he advised the Daily News.

 “The pitch being organized for our match in opposition to Australia on Saturday right here at The Oval is green.
 It is not bitter grapes that we’re complaining about.

-“But it’s far very unfair on the part of the ICC (International Cricket Council) that they prepare one kind of wicket for sure groups and any other type for others.”
+“But it’s very unfair on the part of the ICC (International Cricket Council) that they prepare one kind of wicket for some groups and any other type for others.”

 The Sri Lankan camp has been additionally dissatisfied with the usual schooling facilities and lodging, according to de Mel, who stated the worries were formally delivered to the ICC’s notice.